 11. Hybrid Closed-Loop Insulin Delivery System

-The most anticipated disruptor of 2018 will be the hybrid closed-loop insulin delivery system, better known as an artificial pancreas.
+The most anticipated healthcare technology disruptor will be the hybrid closed-loop insulin delivery system, better known as an artificial pancreas.
 It is the next step in creating a fully-automated delivery system.

 In 2016, the FDA approved the first hybrid closed-loop insulin delivery system.
 The system is designed to help manage Type 1 diabetes.
 It is a fully automated insulin delivery system that connects a continuous glucose monitor with an insulin pump, eliminating the need for people with diabetes having to test and manage their insulin levels themselves.
 Studies have shown that the system steadies blood glucose levels and has even dropped A1C levels by a half percent.

-Jim Young, chair of the Endocrinology & Metabolism Institute at the Cleveland Clinic, said it’s not quite an “artificial pancreas” because it doesn’t perform all of the same functions of a pancreas, but it does handle the insulin function well.
+Jim Young, chair of the Endocrinology & Metabolism Institute at the Cleveland Clinic, said it’s not quite an “artificial pancreas” because it doesn’t perform all of the same functions of the Pancreas, but it does handle the insulin function well.